Become a Newhouse Fellow

 Fellowship applications are now being accepted.
 Apply to be a Newhouse Fellow by Friday, December 2, 2022.

 - Wellesley faculty will be given an office for the summer and a stipend.

 - The summer fellowship program runs from June 15 to August 15 every summer.

 - In addition to having the option to present their own work during the academic year, summer fellows are strongly encouraged to attend other fellows' presentations.

 - The advisory board votes on fellowship applications and follows a strict recusal policy.
 (Applications that bridge the humanities and social sciences will be judged by the director of the Knapp Center with faculty from the Social Sciences.)

 - Wellesley faculty only are eligible to apply for this fellowship.
 You must wait 3 years after you receive the fellowship to apply again.
 Please also let the director know if you applied last year.

-- TO APPLY: Please send a 1-2 page project proposal, a list of intended journals or presses, and a CV to the Newhouse director via email by April 15, 2022.
+- TO APPLY: Please send a 1-2 page project proposal, a list of intended journals or presses, and a CV to the Newhouse director via email at email@example.com by April 26, 2023.